 If you're short on time or planning for a substitute teacher seems too overwhelming, I've created print & go lessons for subs that you might like.

-Click on any of the photos below for more info
+Click on any grade level below for more info:

 5. Encourage Positive Feedback From Your Substitute

 I get more than my fair share of challenging behaviors because of my strong classroom management plan.
 However, when a substitute is there things tend to fall apart a bit.